dormant/statusMVOmonitoring/README.md

 The directory *~/data/statusMVOmonitoring* should be present on all Linux computers using in MVO seismic monitoring.

-All files should be the same, except for those in the following subdirectories.
+The following subdirectories should be present and identical on all the computers.

+* config
+* src

+The following subdirectories should be present on all the computers, but the contents will differ.
 * data
 * logs
 * plots

+The following subdirectories are currently only on *opsproc3*.
 * reports
+* specificProblems
+* systemNotes
-* spreadsheets
+* tests

-The contents of *data* are regularly synchronised one-way using rsync to */mnt/mvofls2/Seismic_Data/monitoring_data/status*.
+The contents of *data* on all the computers are regularly synchronised one-way using rsync to */mnt/mvofls2/Seismic_Data/monitoring_data/status*.
 ```
 */5 * * * * /usr/bin/rsync -a /home/wwsuser/data/statusMVOmonitoring/data/ /mnt/mvofls2/Seismic_Data/monitoring_data/status >/dev/null 2>&1
 22 0 1 * * /usr/bin/find /home/wwsuser/data/statusMVOmonitoring/data -type f -name '*.txt' -mtime +28 -exec rm -f {} \; > /dev/null 2>&1